pritesh7098/100X-Devs-Journey/README.md

 ﻿# 100X-Devs-Journey
-## This Repository Contains All My Learnings throughout 100X Dev's Cohort 3 By Harkirat Singh.
+## This Repository Contains All My Learnings Throughout 100X Dev's Cohort 3 By Harkirat Singh.